-Event: (the "Event") Participant's Name (Please print): (the "Participant") Participant's Age: In consideration for permitting Participant to participate as by the relevant staff, the undersigned, for themselves, an representatives and assigns, agree as follows: Assumption of Risk: The undersigned hereby acknowledge nature of the Event; that Participant is qualified, in good is to participate therein; that there are certain inherent risks Event; and that, except as expressly set forth herein, they and assume responsibility for, each of these risks and dathat could arise out of, or occur during, Participant's participant. nealth, and in proper physical condition and dangers associated with the y, knowingly and voluntarily, accept, ngers, and all other risks and dangers Release and Waiver: The undersigned hereby RELEASE COVENANT NOT TO SUE the National Collegiate Athlet institutions, or any subdivision thereof, and each of them, (collectively, the "Releasees"), from and for any liability reaccident or illness (including death), and/or property loss any way related to, Participant's participation in the Event misconduct, gross negligence or intentional torts of the all ic Association and its member , their officers and employees, esulting from any personal injury, , however caused, arising from, or in t, except for those caused by the willful Indemnification and Hold Harmless: The undersigned als DEFEND AND HOLD the Releasees HARMLESS from a procedures, costs, expenses, damages and liabilities incl fees, arising from, or in any way related to, Participant's p those arising out of the willful misconduct, gross negligen parties, as applicable. ny and all claims, actions, suits, uding, but not limited to, attorney's participation in the Event, except for Permission to Use Likeness/Name: The undersigned furt compensation, Participant's likeness and/or name to appendicular, regardless of media form, promoting the Nationand/or its championships, events and activities, including licensees. ear, and to otherwise be used, in all Collegiate Athletic Association, Severability: The undersigned expressly agree that the for and waiver of liability and indemnity agreement is intended permitted by the law of the State of ar invalid, it is agreed that the balance shall, notwithstanding nd that if any portion thereof is held g, continue in full legal force and effect.
+Event: (the "Event") Participant's Name (Please print): (the "Participant") Participant's Age: In consideration for permitting Participant to participate staff, the undersigned, for themselves, and for their respagree as follows: Assumption of Risk: The undersigned hereby acknowled Event; that Participant is qualified, in good health, and in there are certain inherent risks and dangers associated herein, they, knowingly and voluntarily, accept, and assumed all other risks and dangers that could arise out of, or n proper physical condition to participate therein; that with the Event; and that, except as expressly set forth ume responsibility for, each of these risks and dangers, Release and Waiver: The undersigned hereby RELEAS SUE the National Collegiate Athletic Association and its each of them, their officers and employees, (collectively from any personal injury, accident or illness (including d from, or in any way related to, Participant's participation misconduct, gross negligence or intentional torts of the member institutions, or any subdivision thereof, and the "Releasees"), from and for any liability resulting leath), and/or property loss, however caused, arising in the Event, except for those caused by the willful Indemnification and Hold Harmless: The undersigned all the Releasees HARMLESS from any and all claims, act liabilities including, but not limited to, attorney's fees, are participation in the Event, except for those arising out of torts of the above parties, as applicable. ions, suits, procedures, costs, expenses, damages and ising from, or in any way related to, Participant's Permission to Use Likeness/Name: The undersigned fur Participant's likeness and/or name to appear, and to other promoting the National Collegiate Athletic Association, a including those of its representatives and licensees. nerwise be used, in material, regardless of media form, Severability: The undersigned expressly agree that the liability and indemnity agreement is intended to be as brown permitted by the law of the State ofa that the balance shall, notwithstanding, continue in full le and that if any portion thereof is held invalid, it is agreed egal force and effect.